retrohacking/retrohacking.github.io/about.md

 I can work on Windows and Linux.

 In a hacking and CTF context I feel more comfortable with Reverse Engineering and Binary Exploitation: but I never lose the opportunity to learn something concerning the other categories like Web Exploitation, Crypto and Forensics.

-At the moment I'm really into my studies but I've fun with TryHackMe and HackTheBox and attend many CTFs with my Academic Team [Hackappatoi](https://hackappatoi.github.io/).
+I also have fun with TryHackMe and HackTheBox and attend many CTFs with my Academic Team [Hackappatoi](https://hackappatoi.github.io/).

 I’m really available to collaborate and work with with someone!
 Every experience is precious!
 So if you want to ask me anything or to propose any project just [contact me](contact.md).